SteinschneiderLab/lab-manual/resources/get-started-with-coding.md

 Also, if you create a virtual environment with the specific versions of python and all external packages needed for your project, its then very easy to export those dependencies and communicate them to others.
 This will make it much easier for collaborators and other scientists to run your code.

 Using virtual environments is considered best practice for Python, and so I strongly suggest you start using virtual environments right away.
-However, the use of separate environments for indiviudal projects is not just for Python users.
-If you are coding in R, it is also helpful to follow this approach.
-The next sections provide some instructions on how to do this in either Python or R.

-## Getting started in Python with virtual environments

-### Anaconda

-I think the easiest way to get started coding in Python with good environment management is to use Anaconda.
-I personally prefer this approach, and if you are not sure where to start, then start with Anaconda.
-You can use these videos [here](https://www.youtube.com/watch?v=23aQdrS58e0&feature=youtu.be) and [here](https://www.youtube.com/watch?v=AEFVbCcYVTY&feature=youtu.be) to help you get started with Anaconda installation, using Conda in command-line to help build and manage separate environments for your different projects, or using [Anaconda-Navigator](https://docs.anaconda.com/navigator/index.html) (a nice GUI for Anaconda) to do the same things.
-Note that the first video suggests installing Miniconda, but if you are a beginner I would recommend Anaconda (which comes with Anaconda Navigator).
+If you use PyCharm, you can automatically set up a virtual environment for each new project at the time of project set-up (see [here](https://www.youtube.com/watch?v=2P30W3TN4nI&list=PL30AETbxgR-dKTR0wBfkQw9mywvkCi3q_&index=5&t=92s)).

+If you would like a little more background on virtual environments, a good overview can be found [here](https://realpython.com/python-virtual-environments-a-primer/#what-other-popular-options-exist-aside-from-venv).

+### Options to set up virtual environments outside of PyCharm

+See [here](https://www.youtube.com/watch?v=28eLP22SMTA&t=572s) for a good tutorial for how to set up virtual environments manually.

+[Anaconda](https://www.anaconda.com/) also provides an easy way to code in Python (and other languages) with good virtual environment management.
+You can use these videos [here](https://www.youtube.com/watch?v=23aQdrS58e0&feature=youtu.be) and [here](https://www.youtube.com/watch?v=AEFVbCcYVTY&feature=youtu.be) to help you get started.

 Once you've created an environment, you can manage that environment (e.g., add new packages, remove old ones, export the environment for others to use) using Conda.
 See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more instructions on these different management actions.

-I personally like to use specific IDEs (e.g., Spyder) to actually develop my code.
-However, if you want to use an IDE in a virtual environment without re-installing the IDE for each environment (which would take up lots of memory as the number of environments grow), you need another strategy.
-A solution can be found [here](https://github.com/spyder-ide/spyder/wiki/Working-with-packages-and-environments-in-Spyder).

-### Other options for virtual environments in Python

-In Python, there is another way to set up virtual environments, explained [here](https://www.youtube.com/watch?v=28eLP22SMTA&t=572s).
-It will show you how to do a custom install of Python and set up a virtual environment (on a Windows machine) using *venv*.
-However, if you use Anaconda and Conda, you don't need to do this.
-However, others you collaborate with might take this approach, so its useful to be aware of it.
-If you are a little confused, a good overview of these different options (and virutal environments in general) can be found [here](https://realpython.com/python-virtual-environments-a-primer/#what-other-popular-options-exist-aside-from-venv).

-## Getting started in R with virtual environments
+## Getting started in R

-You can also use Anaconda for environment management in R, following these instructions [here](https://docs.anaconda.com/navigator/tutorials/create-r-environment/) to install R, RStudio, and R packages through Anaconda.
-You will have to reinstall RStudio for every environment you create, which takes up extra memory.
-This is not a big deal if you only have a few environments for a handful of projects.
-Nevertheless, a solution to reduce excess memory usage by multiple RStudio installs can be found towards the bottom of the discussion [here](https://stackoverflow.com/questions/38534383/how-to-set-up-conda-installed-r-for-use-with-rstudio) (see *Launch RStudio from Activated Conda Environment*).
+I would strongly suggest using [RStudio](https://posit.co/download/rstudio-desktop/) as your IDE.
+You will first need to download R, and then RStudio.
+Links for both installs can be found at the RStudio webpage.

+### Virtual environments in R

+The use of separate environments for indiviudal projects is not just for Python users.
+If you are coding in R, it is also helpful to follow this approach.

-Alternatively, there are other tools in R to create project environments without Anaconda.
+There are tools directly in R to create project environments without Anaconda.
 For example, see [here](https://posit.co/blog/renv-project-environments-for-r/).

+You can also use Anaconda for environment management in R, following these [instructions](https://docs.anaconda.com/navigator/tutorials/create-r-environment/).